 Note that the rule itself does not take up any space: a wide rule will not push the columns apart to make space for the rule.
 Instead, the rule overlays the gap.

-In this next example we have a very wide rule of 40px and a 10px gap.
+The example below uses a very wide rule of 40px and a 10px gap.
 The rule displays under the content of the columns.
-In order to make space on both sides of the rule, the gap would need to be increased to be larger than 40px.
+To make space on both sides of the rule, the gap would need to be increased to be larger than 40px.

-This details all the current ways in which column boxes can be styled.
-In the next guide we will take a look at making elements inside a container span across all columns.
+This article details all the current ways in which column boxes can be styled.
+In the next guide, we will take a look at making elements inside a container span across all columns.